Introduction

 return authorization

 The last thing we should do is fetch the information about the project we have connected to from Frame.io and display it to the user for an extra layer of confirmation that the device was paired to the intended project.
-We'll show that in a later tutorial.
+We'll show that in the next tutorial.

 Troubleshooting

-If you find yourself here then something has gone wrong!
+If you find yourself here, then something has gone wrong!
 What would integrating with a third party be without some sort of error?
 This section lists a set of common issues and will walk you through the steps most likely to solve them.
-Take a look through the following list and see if anything matches your problem.
-The errors guide is also great resource for looking up API errors.
+Take a look through the following list and see if anything matches the issue you're experiencing.

 If you don’t find a solution here, we would love to hear the issue you ran into so we can add it here.

-- You are not a device manger: if the screen is blank and there is a message about not having permissions, then the account manager either needs to change the permissions for who is allowed to connect C2C devices, or add you into a role that has those permissions.
+C2C is Not Enabled for Your Account: If the screen is blank and there is a message about C2C not being available for your account, the account manager needs to enable it for your project in the account settings.- You Are Not a Device Manager: If the screen is blank and there is a message about not having permissions, then the account manager either needs to change the permissions for who is allowed to connect C2C devices, or add you into a role that has those permissions.